Kiamo2/YATI/Reference.md

 Remarks:
 (*) refers to a string consisting of comma separated values, each value representing an element number to enable.
-Example for a collision layer property, where layers 1,3,5,6,7 are to enable:
+Example for a collision layer property (name+value), where layers 1,3,5,6,7 on physics layer 0 are to enable:
-`collision_layer=1,3,5-7` (you can set ranges like 5-7 in this example)
+`collision_layer_0 = 1,3,5-7` (you can set ranges like 5-7 in this example)

 (col) refers to a string consisting of an # followed by hex (RGB) values.
 Example: `#4e4aff`